-We’ve all experienced the panic that comes from clicking “register all” with the perfect worklist, and finding out that one or more of the courses you need is full.
+We’ve all experienced the panic that comes from clicking “Register All” with the perfect worklist, and finding out that one or more of the courses you need is full.
 Luckily, there are some options you can try before giving up.

-1. Check the SSC every day
+1. Check the Student Service Centre (SSC) every day

 2. Get on a waitlist